-Project Number: 2023-U27 Water: South Water Tower Inspection NEW
+Project Number: 2023-U27 Water: South Water Tower Inspection NEW Description: Conduct South M later Tower inspection

-Description: Conduct South Water Tower inspection
+Description: Conduct South Water Tower Inspection

 Justification: The water towers are inspected every five years.
 The interior and the exterior of the towers are inspected for corrosion, defects, paint coatings, equipment failures, and the overall appearance of the water tower.
 Inspections provide an overview of the repair and maintenance required to maintain the water towers.
 Water tower inspections are required by State and haven't been accounted for in the CIP previously due to cost being anticipated to be under the policy threshold.
 Due to cost increase anticipated, this item is newly added to the CIP.